 This year we decided to carry out our own fire safety survey of businesses around Cardiff.
 We did this by offering all kinds of local businesses a free fire safety audit of their premises.

 We contacted all kinds of businesses including, Shops, Bars, Offices, Doctors' surgeries, Garages, B&Bs, Student accommodation, hair salons, nursing homes, and some industrial units.

 Fire safety audit process:

-• Brief assessment of the site and the systems in place
+• A brief assessment of the site and the systems in place

-• Run through of the fire safety questionnaire with the customer
+• Run through the fire safety questionnaire with the customer

 • Provide the client with their fire safety score